 Meyer Najem has been awarded seven VA Outpatient Clinics — all out of state.
-The clinics are now in various stages, with five completed and two under construction.
+The clinics are now in various stages, with six completed and one under construction.
 On a massive project scale, the seven clinics total approximately one million square feet of space.

 The VA Outpatient Clinics that were awarded are in: Columbus, Georgia, Chattanooga, Tennessee, Mobile, Alabama, Montgomery, Alabama, Tallahassee, Florida, and two in Jacksonville, Florida.